TheJumpCloud/jcapi-python/jcapiv1/docs/SystemsApi.md

 Delete a System

-Delete a system record by its id.
+This endpoint allows you to delete a system.
 This command will cause the system to uninstall the JumpCloud agent from its self which can can take about a minute.
-If the system is not connected to JumpCloud the system record will simply be removed.
+If the system is not connected to JumpCloud the system record will simply be removed.  #### Sample Request ``` curl -X DELETE https://console.jumpcloud.com/api/systems/{SystemID} \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}'   ```

 ### Example
 ```python